yy3488/b9122/assignment2/README.md

 If you install an additional tool, `qpdf`, then you can convert these images into a PDF.

 Install the tool.
-On macOS, if you don't have `brew` installed, you can install brew with:
+On macOS, if you don't have `brew` installed, you can install it with:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"